 Joshua Tree National Monument was created in 1936, and Bill and Frances took full advantage of the tourists by renting out cottages on the ranch.
 This brought a bit of extra income to the ranch.
 By the 1960s, many of the neighboring homesteaders had moved away, and Bill and Frances’s own children had all married and settled elsewhere.
 Frances died in 1963, and Bill sold the ranch to the National Park Service.
 He continued to live on the ranch until his death in 1969.
 He was 89 years old.

-Tips for Visiting the Keys Ranch and Joshua Tree National Park
+Tips for Visiting Desert Queen Ranch and Joshua Tree National Park

 When: Joshua Tree National Park is open year round, but the best time to visit is early spring or late fall.
 Tours of the Desert Queen Ranch are offered Thursday through Saturday at 2pm, from October through May.

 Cost for admission: $25 per carload will get you into the park.
 It’s good for seven consecutive days.
+You can also buy an annual pass that will get you into every national park for a full year.
 Tickets for the Keys Ranch tour are $10 per person.

 Amenities: There are four visitor centers in the park, all with toilets and running water.
 There is no cell service or Wi-Fi.

 Transportation: Most people fly into Las Vegas.
 Find a great deal on Skyscanner, and then rent a car to drive to Joshua Tree.
 It’s a three hour drive, but quite lovely.
 Dozens of car rental provides are available right at McCarran International Airport.

 Lodging: There is no lodging within the park, but several gorgeous campgrounds.
 Read our review of Jumbo Rocks Campground, which is awesome for families.
 You can find all types of lodging in Palm Springs, Joshua Tree, and Twentynine Palms.
-We scored a $69 room in Twentynine Palms on Trivago during our January stay.
+We scored a $69 room at the El Ranch Delores Motel (it was great!) during our January stay.

 Did you enjoy this post?
 Please pin for later: